-On 27th March 2019, Google announced that desktop Gmail users can now see dynamic emails that are actionable.
+On 27th March 2019, Google announced AMP emails, where Gmail users can now see dynamic emails that are actionable.
 Users can interact and perform certain actions within the email without having to go to an external website.

 This advancement gives emails a huge boost in terms of the level of user engagement they can potentially deliver for brands.
 This assumes even greater significance as Gmail accounts form a major chunk of the total number of active email users across the world.
 In fact, Gmail already had over 1 billion monthly active users in early 2016.